mjakubowski84/parquet4s/README.md

 // Tailored for writing indefinite streams.
 // Writes file when chunk reaches size limit or defined time period elapses.
 // Can also partition files!
-// Check all other parameters and example usage in project sources.
+// Check all the parameters and example usage in project sources.
 Source(users).via(
   ParquetStreams
     .viaParquet[User]("file:///data/users")